 Dysregulated enzymatic metabolism of the extracellular matrix is the pathogenesis behind developing endothelial damage.
 Thus, at vascular places, other than just the renal system, the albumin can either leak out of or enter the vessel wall.
 When this happens, albumin can stimulate inflammation, lipid accumulation, and atherosclerosis, which eventually could form fixed albuminuria and decreased kidney function.

 Furthermore, researchers found no correlation between increased GBM permeability and any histological changes.
-Since the majority of the GBM dysfunction is through altered charge selectivity, not size, it would appear on histology.
+Since the majority of the GBM dysfunction is through altered charge selectivity, not size, it would not appear on histology.

 History and Physical